scalawarrior/scalajs-ace/README.md

 libraryDependencies += "com.scalawarrior" %%% "scalajs-ace" % "0.0.4"
 ```

-If are using wabjars, you can introduce Ace by adding following dependency:
+If are using webjars, you can introduce Ace by adding following dependency:

 ```scala
 libraryDependencies += "org.webjars" % "ace" % "01.08.2014"